tengrommel/chip8/fullstack/readme.md

 distinction being that Rust differentiates between:
 - a function temporarily having access to a variable (borrowing) and
 - having ownership of a variable.

+# Wrapping up

+The Rust language is designed to allow fine grained control over performance and reliability while writing code at a high level of abstraction.

+The cost is thus learning the abstractions and dealing with the cognitive load of making choices as you design a program.
+These considerations are important for production quality code as you profile and optimize where you find bottlenecks.
+However, following the standards of the community will get you the majority of the way to high quality applications.

+We will not belabor all of the nuance in the finer points of making every decision along the way.Our goal is to provide a solid foundation upon which you can explore alternatives as necessary by using the standard library documentation.

+# Making A Web App With Actix

+# Web Ecosystem
+> One area where Rust stands out is in the building of web servers.

+Rust has its origins at Mozilla primarily as a tool for building a new browser engine.

+The existing engine being written in C++ combined with the syntactical similarities encourages the idea the Rust was meant to be a replacement for C++.
+There is obviously some truth to this, but in many ways this characterization sells Rust’s potential short.
+While it is capable of being a systems programming language, there are a plethora of language features that make it suitable for innumerable programming tasks, including building web servers.

+There are a few different layers to the web programming stack.
+Primarily we are concerned here with the application layer which is comparable to where Django, Rails, and Express live in Python, Ruby, and NodeJS, respectively

+The ecosystem around web application development in Rust is still quite nascent despite the Rust language hitting 1.0 in 2015.
+Much of the underlying infrastructure for building concurrent programs took until 2019 to reach a maturity sufficient to be included in the stable version of the standard library.

+*However, most of the ecosystem has coalesced around similar ideas which take advantage of Rust's particular features.*

+# Actix
+> The Actix project is actually a group of projects which define an actor system as well as a framework for building web applications.
+The web framework is aptly named actix-web.

+It has been built on top of futures and async primitives from the beginning.
+It also runs on the stable version of the compiler.